 Even in willing acceptance, the ‘postmodern condition’ appears lamentable to me for several reasons (logically and intuitively); one being that it appears hypocritical and self-undermining (isn’t postmodernism a grand narrative itself?); another being that postmodernism’s influence overall has not proven good for art.
 I don’t believe I would have said so if it were the 1970’s (though I was not alive then), with the likes of Judy Chicago, Mike Kelley, Robert Rauschenberg, and Robert Smithson (to name a few), whose works I believe function as osmotic gatekeepers of the modern/postmodern continuum; whose art demonstrates (a)effective communication through well-crafted form.
 However, fast forward several decades into the 90’s and we see the emergence of internationally recognized larger-than-life artists such as Damien Hirst, Jeff Koons and Ai Wei Wei.
 Hirst, Koons, and even the historically and socially justified Wei Wei have taken advantage of the postmodern questioning of authorship and authenticity, creating art which, when stripped of its glittering contemporary allure, offers little of value outside the realms of fame, media, and money.
 Their works are built upon the premises of advertising: shock, excess, promised significance–a seductive package built upon image; a combination of ‘wow’ factors that hypnotize viewers into a submissive experience of fabricated and implied hyperreal import.
 Their legacy is a demonstration of the effects of global capitalism on art, art making, and what it means to be an artist.

 As Jean-Francois Lyotard and Donald Judd separately pointed out in the early 1980’s, there has been a ‘slackening’ and a ‘declining’ in new art.
 Decades after these sentiments were voiced the degradation and erosion of new art continues.
 In recent times this movement of decline has ballooned (no Koons pun intended) into a bigger and bigger art market.
 ‘Contemporary’ art is completely entrenched in the global capitalist economy: with institutions, industry, and elite individuals (including corporations) being the wealthy patrons and ‘curators’ (at the extreme, dictators) of what constitutes art, of what is presented to the public as art.
-There are many problems with this condition, one being that artists are no truly longer are the creators of their creations.
-This is partly why, as stated by Judd in 1984, “There have been almost no first-rate artists in this time” (1140).
+This may be partly why, as stated by Judd in 1984, “There have been almost no first-rate artists in this time” (1140).
 Decades later there still are few, if any, great artists of our time (sorry, Damien).
 Lamentably, there doesn’t seem to be a clear way out of this condition.
 As Judd plainly stated, “Commerce is nearly the only activity in this society” (1141).
 If this is so, then how will art and artists continue to operate in this society other than by creating commodities and being a media sensation?
 “Today art is only a cut above being an ordinary commodity, and close to being manipulated as any compliant commodity should be” (ibid.).
-This observation is the every-expanding elephant in the room that no one wants to admit to.
-The problem with this, I believe, is that the livelihood and harmony of humanity depends upon artists to extract and create meaning out of our mortal existence–not to perpetuate a market-based system, historical or otherwise.
+This observation is the every-expanding elephant in the room, the type of oversized sculpture that no one wants to look at but that can’t be blocked out of sight.
+A problem with this, I believe, is that the livelihood and harmony of humanity depends upon artists to extract and create meaning out of our mortal existence–not to perpetuate a market-based system, historical or otherwise.
 Without art as separate from this economy-driven globalized society, culture becomes reduced to industry, production, a mere buying and selling of existence–compulsive mechanical reproduction that bleeds into the spirit and agency of humanity.
 Our will power as a self-aware species in this state becomes channeled for selfish and illusory gain.

 At first glance it may appear that the way out of this whirlpool of decline is to make art immaterial so that it cannot be bought and sold.
 However, this is too simplistic, and this approach, consciously and intuitively attempted via conceptual art, has proven to be ineffective.
 Commodification is now a rule applied to everything in society, including (and especially) the immaterial realms of image regurgitation and consumption found in ‘social media’.
 Artists dealing with the literally immaterial, such as performance, video, or ‘Instagram art’, are dependent upon the capital games of name and fame.
 Marina Abramovic is no saint or savior of art, and is propped up on the same premises as Koons, Hirst, and Wei Wei.
 Their work becomes what can be ‘sold’ or pitched to the public as art, whether it be a giant installation of refugee life vests at a major institution claiming to be activist art, or an Instagram post stating the artists’ apologies for a politically incorrect statement.
 It doesn’t matter that Koons’ latest larger-than-life sculpture is yet another kitsch eyesore–its a Jeff Koons!
 It cost 3.8 million dollars to make and is supported by the American and French governments!
 Artists today are prominent via elitism and excess: with constant media coverage, sky-scraper prices, increasing industry involvement, all within being supported ‘sight unseen’ (i.e. work being literally and figuratively sold before it is made or consumed)–they can’t be denied importance.
 Their work is conceptual art at is most base and lowly.
 For what can get more conceptual than art that doesn’t exist except through the fabrication of media and market?
 And since it is now virtually impossible and politically incorrect to state whether something is ‘art or not art’, the public is left to just believe what they are shown, being strung along a never-ending flow of promising commercials.
 When are we going to get back to the main program?